thedataincubator/ds30_5/README.md

 Data Science in 30 Minutes: Spark Streaming and Basic Analysis

+## Technical Issues During Broadcast

+Very sorry about this, Google decided the event was over for some reason!
+We will record this or re-broadcast as soon as possible and distribute the URL.
+Keep checking this space.

+Feel free to make issues/contact me via GitHub with any questions!

 ## Installation Instructions

 You can easily install all of the Python requirements with Continuum Analytics' [conda](http://conda.pydata.org/docs/) - if you haven't heard of it yet, we'd highly recommend taking a look!